Entities

 Domain children

-You can define a list of other entities as children for a domain, allowing you to represent a hierarchy of how
+Define a list of other entities as children for a domain, allowing you to represent a hierarchy of how

 your entities are modeled across your workspace using the x-cortex-children